bellodoro/my_engine/README.md

 When I was planning the development, I didn't got able to find a proper name.
 So on, I called my engine 'my_engine'.

-This is a 3D game engine using raycasting.
+This is a fully working 3D game engine made from scratch using raycasting.
 It have a game loop, textures, map management, animations and a smooth gameplay.
 It is also multithreaded.
 Note this is not a production ready engine.

 It was made as a 42 project (school 42 at Paris).
 Making that kind of engine wasn't asked but I wanted to make things well.